EuPathDB/EuPathDBCommunity/_staff_members/yellowstone.md

 ---
-name: Yellowstone
+name: Red dog
-position: janitorial
+position: Chief
 image_path: /staff_images/BisonBabyMist.jpg
 ---

-a magical place to visit and recuperate..
+Red dog is a nickname for a bison calf.